open-life-science/resident-fellowship-patricia/chief-of-staff-journal.md

 This space is yours to add to as needed.

+## Week: 1 July 2024

+### What brought you joy this week?

+* Slack reflections on dealing with low energy weeks

+### What did you achieve?
+* Submitted Wellcome finance report
+* Submitted next NASA invoice
+* DRA Fellow debrief and contract offer
+* 1-1 with Bethan making sure she's set up to cover the next few weeks
+* Review budgets for ongoing grant proposals
+* SSI contract follow up
+* Reviewing resident fellowship write up
+* Fiscal sponsorship report
+* Director retreat prep
+* To do list write up/wind down for holidays

+### What did you struggle with?

+* Motivation to do more than was needed before the break.
+Definitely more on the do less and recharge side than being super busy before the break.

+### Any other topics

+* Working on better boundaries to ensure things can stay sustainable going forward.

 ## Week: 24 June 2024

 ### What brought you joy this week?